utk19rsh/weather/README.md

-# weather
+# Weather

-A new Flutter project.
+Cross-platform weather application for displaying current weather as well as for any custom location.
 ## Getting Started

 This project is a starting point for a Flutter application.